 (2) The Department may set conditions on its agreement with the licensee under investigation or against which charges are pending to accept surrender of the license.

-(3) If a sufficient renewal application had not been filed at least 14 days before a license has expired, after the license expires the licensee shall cease operating the assisted living program and relocate residents in accordance with the Department’s instructions unless a provisional or renewal license has been granted in accordance with Regulation .06D of this chapter.

 10.07.14.09

 .09 Licensure Standards Waiver.

 A. The Department may grant an assisted living program a waiver from the licensure requirements of this chapter with, or without, conditions.